In this paper, we will study the definition, Construction, Working principle, Advantages, Disadvantages, and Application of the Lancashire Boiler.

 There are some advantages and those are:

-- The clean and inspection are easy in this boiler.
+- The cleanliness and inspection are easy in the Lancashire boiler.

 - The operation is easy.